 They concluded that the healthy hearts could be from the Omega-3 fats that the Inuit ate in abundance.*

 Today, Dr. Jorn Dyerberg is considered the “father” of Omega-3.

 “I have done some computing,” said Dr. Dyerberg in a recent interview with the online nutrition blog, Nutra Ingredients, “and since we published the first paper in 1971 there are now some 14,000 published papers on Omega-3, including close to 8,000 human studies.”

-“The most pressing issue for the 21st Century is nutrition, with obesity, diabetes and cardiovascular disorders all linked to diet.
+“The most pressing issue for the 21st Century is nutrition problems linked to diet.
 In that aspect, omega-3 will play a major role,” said Dr. Dyerberg.

 14,000 studies and Counting